 Another alternative method for handling a divorce is through collaborative practice.
 In this option, both parties each have their own lawyer, and all four individuals met on various occasions to discuss and settle on the terms of the divorce.
 A mediator may even be involved in this process to facilitate discussions.
 Like mediation, collaborative practice works best when both parties are willing to cooperate to reach agreements that are favorable on both sides.
 If at any point is this process an agreement cannot be reached, it ends, and the parties will go to court to settle.

 If divorcing parties can find a way to communicate clearly, they may have more success in settling disputes and reducing divorce costs for everyone involved.
-Using an application like the OurFamilyWizard website can help co-parents improve communication and make it easier to handle parenting issues on their own.
-The OFW web and mobile apps are comprised of several tools that allow parents to input the details of their parenting plan–including the parenting schedule, expense responsibility agreements, shared forms and files, and more–and maintain a shared log of communication in regards to everything related to raising their kids.
+Using a co-parenting platform like the OurFamilyWizard website can help co-parents improve communication and make it easier to handle parenting issues on their own.
+OurFamilyWizard is comprised of several tools that allow parents to input the details of their parenting plan–including the parenting schedule, expense responsibility agreements, shared forms and files, and more–and maintain a shared log of communication in regards to everything related to raising their kids.

 What makes a divorce so expensive has a lot to do with conflict and disagreements.
 Frequent miscommunication doesn't help to lower costs, either.
 If you can handle your case using an alternative method to litigation, you're likely to find yourself saving some money.
 The emotional expense of a divorce can be lowered if both parents are dedicated to keeping the situation as peaceful as possible.
 The OurFamilyWizard tools can help to support parents in their effort to keep the peace.